mica-tw/generics-exercises/README.md

 Start by commenting out most of the content in `main.go`.

 Uncomment each line starting with `fmt.Printf(...` one-by-one, along with any code preceding each statement.
-Make sure you understand the concepts introduced in each example before movind on to the next one.
+Make sure you understand the concepts introduced in each example before moving on to the next one.

 Some lines don't compile.
 If there's a comment mentioning that it won't compile,